The complete guide to creating a Confluence wiki

 Confluence wiki best practices

-Have you created a Confluence wiki yet?
-If not, now’s your chance!
-Learn how to use Confluence as a wiki with our 5-step guide.
+Unsure what a Confluence wiki is, or how to create one?
+Here’s how to use Confluence as a wiki with our 5-step guide.

 Is your business using Confluence as a wiki yet?
 If not, why not?

-Confluence is the perfect internal wiki software.
-With real-time collaboration, in-line comments and a range of privacy and permission settings, Confluence helps knowledge workers easily gather and share information - even when teams are spread across the globe.
+Confluence is the perfect internal - and external! - wiki software.
+With real-time collaboration, inline comments, and a range of privacy and permission settings, Confluence helps knowledge workers easily gather and share information - even when teams are spread across the globe.

 Here's exactly what you need to consider before building your Confluence wiki.